jbeuckm/TitaniumDrupalAdapter/README.md

 ```
 ### Make Requests

-The workhorse function of the interface is `makeAuthenticatedRequest(config, success, failure)`.
+The workhorse function of the interface is `makeAuthenticatedRequest(config, success, failure, headers)`.
 There are a few helper functions included for posting/getting nodes, getting views, uploading files, etc. But they typically all construct a call to `makeAuthenticatedRequest`.
 This function should facilitate most things that people want to do with Drupal in a mobile environment.
 It's also easy to use `makeAuthenticatedRequest' to make requests agaist custom Services.

 # Jasmine